1 9 5 9 – 1 9 6 4 (UK)

 Like many of the Smallfilms productions, Ivor The Engine was made in the barn of Peter Firmin’s 18th-century farmhouse near Canterbury, with the cowshed acting as his artist’s studio.
 Postgate was apparently assigned the pigsty.

-The shows were originally shown in black and white on Associated-Rediffusion – beginning at Christmas 1959 – before the company folded in 1968.
-In the 1970s, Monica Sims – head of BBC Children’s – was keen to revive Ivor.
+The shows were originally shown in black and white on ITV, courtesy of Associated-Rediffusion – beginning at Christmas 1959 – before the company folded in 1968.
+In the 1970s, Monica Sims – then head of BBC Children’s Television – was keen to revive Ivor.
 Enquiring about buying back the rights, Postgate was graciously gifted these by Rediffusion Holdings.

 Thus Ivor returned in forty colour episodes to enchant a new generation and was nominated for a BAFTA in 1977.